Staying Resilient and Bouncing Back from Rejection: Karrisa Barrera’s Job Search Success Story

-Karrisa Barrera spent 3 months trying to find the right job position for her next move.
+Karrisa Barrera spent three months trying to find the right job position for her next move.
 She had an upcoming trip to Europe on the horizon and a decision to make: should she keep her current job or put in her notice before securing a new job?
 Karrisa decided to put in her notice and with some strategic outreach, she was able to secure a new position after she returned from her European travels.
 Get Karrisa’s advice on how she stayed resilient and overcame rejection in this job search success story.

 What do you do for a career?
 Who do you work for?